On Branching Rules of Depth-Zero Representations: Introduction

-This research was conducted during a wonderful visiting year at l'Institut de Math\'ematiques et Mod\'elisation de Montpellier, Universit\'e de Montpellier II, at the invitation of Ioan Badulescu.
-This work also flourished through conversations with Anne-Marie Aubert, Corinne Blondel and C\'edric Bonnaf\'e.
+{\bf Acknowledgments.} This research was conducted during a wonderful visiting year at l'Institut de Math\'ematiques et Mod\'elisation de Montpellier, Universit\'e de Montpellier II, at the invitation of Ioan Badulescu.
+This work also flourished through conversations with Anne-Marie Aubert, Corinne Blondel and C\'edric Bonnaf\'e, and later with Loren Spice, Jeff Adler and Fiona Murnaghan.
+Several corrections, improvements and extensions were recommended by the anonymous referee, including particularly the discussion of Gelfand-Kirillov dimension in Section~\ref{S:restriction} and of the relative rarity of the special anisotropic tori of Corollary~\ref{C:allsame}.
 It is a pleasure to thank all these people.